 While exploring both these courses, it is normal to get confused between which one suits your candidature and professional journey better.
-For this you have to consider the aforementioned factors like duration, course procedure, scope and difficulty level and then peruse upon which one suits your career profile better.
+For this, you have to consider the aforementioned factors like duration, course procedure, scope and difficulty level and then peruse which one suits your career profile better.
 If you aim to build a career in Finance or Accounting then CA must be considered whereas for those aspiring to pursue higher-level managerial roles or in legal management, then CS is the best option.
 Further, since both these courses have similar content in terms of theory, many students also prepare for these two together and then make their decision accordingly on which exam they are able to crack first.
 CA after CS is a demanding qualification and once you have cleared CS executive and the articleship training, you can directly appear for IPCC and thus gain both certifications which will broaden your career horizons!

 We hope that you are now familiarized with the difference between CA and CS and what sets them apart.
 Want to pursue a professional course?
-Reach out to our Leverage Edu experts and we will assist you in finding the right course and institution that fits your aspirations, interests and career goals.
+Reach out to our Leverage Edu experts at 1800572000 and we will assist you in finding the right course and institution that fits your aspirations, interests and career goals.